 THE ALTERNATIVE ROUTE

 You can start this extra day in grand style in one of the world's most visited sports facilities: the very heart of Norwegian skiing tradition, the Holmenkollbakken Ski Jump.
 Located with a 20-minute subway ride from downtown (line 1, direction Frognerseteren), the story of this sport center starts over 100 years ago when a two-day ski competition brought 12.000 spectators for a 18-km cross country ski race on the first day and a jump of 21 meters on the following day.
-Though for this first ski jump contest it was just a natural hill with a takeoff ramp built out of show and wood, throughout the years the structure was rebuilt 19 times up to the colossal and functional construction inaugurated in 2010.
+Though for this first ski jump contest it was just a natural hill with a takeoff ramp built out of show and wood, throughout the years the structure was rebuilt 19 times up to the colossal construction inaugurated in 2010.

 It also hosts the oldest Skiing Museum of the world which tells more than 4.000 years story of this national passion (since Stone Age and also Viking times).
 The museum is open 365 days, the opening hours can be seen here and price is 150 NOK per person (around 15 EUR).
 If you visit Oslo in early March, do not miss the annual Holmenkollen Ski Festival.